 The dynamic pricing strategy is not to be confused with other pricing strategies like differential pricing.
-Differential pricing refers to the pricing of the products based on the customer’s behaviour and characteristics such as previous purchases and spending ability.
+Differential pricing refers to the pricing of the products based on the customer’s behaviour and characteristics, such as previous purchases and spending ability.
 On the other hand, dynamic pricing refers to the setting of pricing according to market conditions and similarly related factors.

-All this might seem to favour the businesses more than the consumers but that doesn’t cover everything in its entirety.
+All this might seem to favour the businesses more than the consumers, but that doesn’t cover everything in its entirety.

-Which brings us to –
+This brings us to –

 The advantages and disadvantages of using dynamic pricing.